sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 `event.entity.system.platform_version` | string  | The entity’s operating system version
 `event.entity.user`                    | string  | Sensu [RBAC][25] username used by the agent entity

-## Filter specification
+## Event filter specification

 ### Top-level attributes

 type         |
 -------------|------
 description  | Top-level attribute that specifies the [`sensuctl create`][33] resource type.
-Filters should always be type `EventFilter`. required     | Required for filter definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][33]. type         | String example      | {{< highlight shell >}}"type": "EventFilter"{{< /highlight >}}
+Event filters should always be type `EventFilter`. required     | Required for filter definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][33]. type         | String example      | {{< highlight shell >}}"type": "EventFilter"{{< /highlight >}}

 api_version  |
 -------------|------
 description  | Top-level attribute that specifies the Sensu API group and version.
-For filters in this version of Sensu, this attribute should always be `core/v2`. required     | Required for filter definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][33]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}
+For event filters in this version of Sensu, this attribute should always be `core/v2`. required     | Required for filter definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][33]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}

 metadata     |
 -------------|------
-description  | Top-level collection of metadata about the filter, including the `name` and `namespace` as well as custom `labels` and `annotations`.
+description  | Top-level collection of metadata about the event filter, including the `name` and `namespace` as well as custom `labels` and `annotations`.
 The `metadata` map is always at the top level of the filter definition.
 This means that in `wrapped-json` and `yaml` formats, the `metadata` scope occurs outside the `spec` scope.
 See [metadata attributes][11] for details. required     | Required for filter definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][33]. type         | Map of key-value pairs example      | {{< highlight shell >}}